 Municipal solid wastes are generated from residential and commercial complexes.
-It often includes food wastes, plastics, demolition and construction debris, metals, and small quantities of hazardous waste such as electric light bulbs, batteries, and automotive parts.
+It often includes food wastes, plastics, demolition and construction debris (that can be present during post-construction cleaning), metals, and small quantities of hazardous waste such as electric light bulbs, batteries, and automotive parts.
 Unmonitored and unsegregated Municipal solid waste can cause severe environmental pollution if left unmonitored and unsegregated.

 Hospitals and healthcare facilities are the most prevalent source of infectious wastes due to the nature of their work.
 Infectious wastes usually include used sharps, expired pharmaceuticals, and radioactive items.
 Unmanaged infectious waste disposal can cause negative ramifications like serious health risks and disease transmission.

 Hazardous wastes are classified based on their physical or chemical properties, which may contain any of the following characteristics: a) reactivity, b) ignitability, c) toxicity and d) corrosivity.
 Commonly, hazardous waste includes pesticides, gun powder, gasoline, alcohol, paint, and poisonous acids.
 Inappropriate disposal can cause an acute or immediate effect on public health and safety.

 Industrial wastes are toxic materials produced by manufacturing industries.
 These wastes are generated during the processing of metal, paper, pesticide, plastic, rubber, and more.
 Neglected residues can cause air pollution and direct exposure to chemicals can be fatal.